SynthstromAudible/DelugeFirmware/docs/features/performance_view.md

 - While holding a shortcut pad, press on the FX columns to assign or unassign a parameter to/from a column.
 - Press <> + back to clear all existing Parameter assignments.
 - When a Parameter has not been assigned to a column, that column will be lit grey and be unusable in Performance View until you assign a Parameter.
 This applies to editing the values for that FX column as well (assign a Parameter first, then you can edit the values).
-- Parameters are saved to PerformanceView.xml.
+- Parameters are saved to xml.
 You can manually edit the Parameters in the xml as well, but you must use the exact Parameter names.
-It is recommended to save a fresh PerformanceView.xml and back it up so you have a record of the Parameter Names.
+It is recommended to save a fresh xml and back it up so you have a record of the Parameter Names.

 #### 6) You can Undo/Redo your changes in Performance View